Building Console Apps

 if (string.IsNullOrEmpty(input)) break;

-// Stream agent response
+// Stream agent response — history is tracked automatically via sessionId

 Console.Write("Agent: ");

-await foreach (var evt in agent.RunAsync(messages))
+await foreach (var evt in agent.RunAsync(input, sessionId: sessionId))

 {